Managing your email settings

-Our notifications are designed to keep you updated about what’s happening in your network.
+Our emails are designed to keep you updated about what’s happening in your personal network on ResearchGate.
 They also inform you when other researchers take an active interest in your publications or respond to a question you've asked.

-- Check the boxes next to the notifications you want to receive.
+- Check the boxes next to the emails you want to receive.

-Note: If you unsubscribe from all notifications you may still receive an email when your RG Score is activated (this occurs only once).
-You will also receive password reset emails if you forget your password.
+Note: If you unsubscribe from all emails, you may still receive reset emails when you forget your password.
+You may also receive other administrative communications, such as an email notification when your RG Score is activated (this occurs only once).

 Why am I still receiving emails after I clicked 'unsubscribe' in an email?